PostgREST/postgrest/docs/how-tos/providing-images-for-img.rst

 Next, we set modify the function to set the content type and filename.
 We use this opportunity to configure some basic, client-side caching.
-For production, you probably want to configure additional caches, e.g. on the :ref:`reverse proxy <admin>`.
+For production, you probably want to configure additional caches, e.g. on the :ref:`reverse proxy <nginx>`.

 .. code-block:: postgres